chef/chef-oss-practices/contributors/guide/pull-requests.md

 ## 3. Open a Different pull request for Fixes and Generic Features

-**Put changes that are unrelated to your feature into a different pull request.**
+### Put changes that are unrelated to your feature into a different pull request

 Often, as you are implementing Feature-X, you will find bad comments, poorly named functions, bad structure, weak type-safety, etc.

 You absolutely should fix those things -- or at least file issues, please -- but not in the same pull request as your feature.
 Otherwise, your diff will have way too many changes, and your reviewer won't see the forest for the trees.

-**Look for opportunities to pull out generic features.**
+### Look for opportunities to pull out generic features

 For example, if you find yourself touching a lot of modules, think about the dependencies you are introducing between packages.
 Can some of what you're doing be made more generic, and moved up and out of the Feature-X package?
 Do you need to use a function or type from an otherwise unrelated package?
 If so, let us know!
 We have places for hosting more generic code.